leesaye/project-23-marc-copy/deliverables/D1/planning.md

 - Fun facts:
 	- Supriya plays flag football
-	- Lisa has a chihuahua who is inbred
+	- Lisa has a chihuahua
 	- Harvir likes to sleep
 	- Idris has a lifeguarding certification